Allanrodriques/Password-generator-webapp/README.md

 # Password-generator-webapp
-Password generator using HTML,CSS and JavaScript.
+Password generator responsive webapp using HTML,CSS and JavaScript.